Mitigate your investment risk profile

 When investing in a SDA Property under the NDIS there is a reason why the NDIS have agreed to give investors significant rental income, and that is because a NDIS or SDA property includes features and benefits other residential property does not include.
 And what this means to you the investor is a requirement to be comfortable with a higher build price to include stringent NDIS requirements.

 Now when one is paying more for a build, naturally one wants a higher yield for putting one’s hand up as an investor and committing to building a new SDA dwelling.
+And you also want some assurances that there are going to be ‘tenants’ to occupy your more expensive build.
 Yes or yes?

 Current and Future Demand